Introduction

 5. Ecosystem Dependencies Can Fail Before Core Platform Access Fails

-Asset-store restrictions show that ecosystem dependencies may fail earlier than core engine access .
-Interpretability improves when dependency inventories include legal availability tags, support lifecycle windows, and region-level distribution status.
+The engine still runs.
+The asset store does not.
+Asset-store restrictions show ecosystem dependencies failing earlier and more silently than core access .
+Dependency inventories need legal availability tags, support lifecycle windows, and region-level distribution status to catch these fractures before they reach a sprint retrospective.

 6. Communication Infrastructure Carries Hidden Regulatory Friction

-Opsgenie support matrices and China-specific SMS caveats show that alert pathways can degrade under telecom and policy constraints .
-Trustworthiness in incident response depends on tested channel diversity, not contractual entitlement alone.
+Your SMS alert will not arrive.
+The support matrices of Opsgenie and China-specific SMS caveats show that alert pathways degrade under telecom and policy constraints that no application-level retry logic can overcome .
+Incident response trustworthiness depends on tested channel diversity, not contractual entitlement.

 7. User-Visible Access Continuity Requires Multi-Channel Notice Design